A Comprehensive Guide to DNA Methylation Sequencing Methods

 DNA methylation is a critical epigenetic modification with profound implications on gene regulation, development, and disease research.
 As interest in epigenomics grows, researchers require robust and reliable methods for DNA methylation sequencing.
 However, choosing the right technology can be challenging due to differences in resolution, coverage, sample requirements, and cost.
-This guide explores the leading DNA methylation sequencing technologies, their strengths and limitations, and the ideal applications for each (Table 1).
+This guide explores the leading DNA methylation sequencing methods, their strengths and limitations, and the ideal applications for each (Table 1).
 Key publications highlighting their development and use are also included.

 1. Whole Genome Bisulfite Sequencing (BS-seq, WGBS)